 Biodiversity & Land-Use Planning - Blended Learning or Modular Basis

-This course provides you with the crucial skills and knowledge to manage biodiversity resources sustainably.
-The programme's objectives are:
+This Master of Science (MSc) course provides you with the crucial skills and knowledge needed to manage biodiversity resources sustainably.
+The programme’s objectives are:

-• To integrate international perspectives and new research findings into a biodiversity and land-use approach;
+To integrate an international perspective and new research findings into a biodiversity and land use approach

-• To provide research-led opportunities that will help find solutions to conservation and planning conflicts;
+To provide research-led opportunities that will help find solutions for conservation and planning conflicts

-• To develop expertise within local authority and public/private sector staff to meet international biodiversity and conservation obligations.
+To develop expertise within local authority and public/private sector staff so they can meet international biodiversity and conservation obligations

 Entry requirements